faha132/histogram_bach_arb_github/README.md

 Based on the PHD thesis of Max Willert.

 ## License
-GPL(v3), due to QT being availible with GPLv3 License, the programm has to be published with GPLv3 as well.
+GPL(v3), due to QT being available with GPLv3 License, the programm has to be published with GPLv3 as well.

 ## Project status